-We recognise that seeing a psychologist for the first time can be daunting and that it is difficult to share personal information with someone you have just met.
+We recognise that seeing a health professional for the first time can be daunting and that it is difficult to share personal information with someone you have just met.
 Most people feel nervous before attending their first session.
-Your psychologist understands the range of emotions people face at their first appointment and will assist you to feel comfortable so that you can share your concerns in a safe and supportive environment.
-Making the decision to see a psychologist is a brave first step towards making the change you want to see in your life.
+Your clinician understands the range of emotions people face at their first appointment and will assist you to feel comfortable so that you can share your concerns in a safe and supportive environment.

-The first appointment is an opportunity for the psychologist to meet you and to develop an understanding of the history and nature of your current difficulties so that they can make recommendations about what treatment approach might be right for you.
-This often involves the psychologist asking a number of questions about your concerns and background.
-Your psychologist will also ask about your goals for treatment to ensure that the plan they propose will assist you to get the most out of coming and they may ask you to complete some questionnaires.
+The first appointment is an opportunity for the clinician to meet you and to develop an understanding of the history and nature of your current difficulties so that they can make recommendations about what treatment approach might be right for you.
+This often involves the clinician asking a number of questions about your concerns and background.
+Your clinician will also ask about your goals for treatment to ensure that the plan they propose will assist you to get the most out of coming and they may ask you to complete some questionnaires.

-The first appointment is also an opportunity for you to ask the psychologist any questions you may have.
-The psychologist will then discuss any treatment options that are available and will make recommendations on the best course of treatment to address your current difficulties.
-Although your psychologist may occasionally give you guidance on some simple strategies straight away, the first appointment is best thought of as an opportunity to get to know each other rather than the start of treatment.
+The first appointment is also an opportunity for you to ask the clinician any questions you may have.
+The clinician will then discuss any treatment options that are available and will make recommendations on the best course of treatment to address your current difficulties.
+Although your clinician may occasionally give you guidance on some simple strategies straight away, the first appointment is best thought of as an opportunity to get to know each other rather than the start of treatment.